fbpx

-One of our main driving forces in QUEERGURU reviewing so many new indie movies, is the sheer hope that once in a blue moon you come across a new fresh and extraordinary voice.
+One of our main driving forces in QUEERGURU reviewing so many new indie movies is the sheer hope that once in a blue moon, you come across a new fresh, and extraordinary voice.
 One that has such a passion and drive that makes all the hours/days/months in those screening rooms all worthwhile.
-Paul Rice is one such case and his debut feature film is just about to have its World Premiere at the Santa Barbara Film Festival.
+Paul Rice is one such case and his debut feature film had its World Premiere at the Santa Barbara Film Festival.

-Compared to other countries undergoing similar changes , Ireland’s transition was reasonably easy and peaceful.
-However the ever inquisitive Rice was anxious to experience a country where getting LGBTQ rights was much more difficult and even dangerous.
-With a bravado and some would say foolhardiness (!)
+Compared to other countries undergoing similar changes, Ireland’s transition was reasonably easy and peaceful.
+However, the ever-inquisitive Rice was anxious to experience a country where getting LGBTQ rights was much more difficult and even dangerous.
+With bravado and some would say foolhardiness (!)
 Rice decided he needed to go to Russia.
 Not only that but he persuaded Montgomery to accompany him as his ‘crew’ for a documentary they would make of the journey.

 If that wasn’t risky enough Rice insisted that no examination of the state of the LGBTQ community in Russia would be complete unless after visiting Moscow and St Petersburg they should visit the rural parts of the country too.
 So they booked passages on the Trans Siberian Railway that would take them almost to the edge of the World (well, the borders with Mongolia).

-Armed with just a few names and addresses that Rice had culled from the Russian equivalent of Facebook, the pair set out to meet as many people in the mainly undergound LGBTQ community they could.
-For the most part these were brave souls who took the risk of being exposed in the hope of sharing their message.
+Armed with just a few names and addresses that Rice had culled from the Russian equivalent of Facebook, the pair set out to meet as many people in the mainly underground LGBTQ community as they could.
+For the most part, these were brave souls who took the risk of being exposed in the hope of sharing their message.

 Rice pointed out that the way that the Russian political system was almost impossible to understand.
 E.G. whilst he was there Parliament passed a new law allowing domestic violence!

 Over their journey of several days and about 500O miles Rice and Montgomery met with anyone from the LGBTQ community who would agree to be filmed.
-There were activists, drag queens, people who had suffered from brutal homophobic and transphobic attacks, even some Nobel Peace prize nominees.
-Despite their very restricted lives and the reality of the danger that faced everyday, most of them shared their hope that things could/would get better.
+There were activists, drag queens, people who had suffered from brutal homophobic and transphobic attacks, and even some Nobel Peace Prize nominees.
+Despite their very restricted lives and the reality of the danger they faced every day, most of them shared their hope that things could/would get better.
 Others like a group of four transwomen in Moscow were in such despair that it was impossible not to feel their sheer wretchedness,

 As the Train reached the far parts of Siberia word reached Rice and Montgomery of the first news of the purge in Chechnya and suddenly everyone cancelled meeting them in sheer fear.